DENGYONGZHEN/devops-space/toeic.md

 - (D)directory

-🎈7.
+🎈🤫7.
 Some of the flights from Kobe Airport have been delayed due to  heavy snow,but------- were canceled throughout the day.

-- ##### (A)nobody
+- (A)nobody 🔐

-- (B)none
+- ##### (B)none

 - (C) nothing